-- " line route options that would traverse a national park; and - " substation options that include air insulated switchgear rather than gas insulated switchgear where there are space or environmental constraints.
+• substation options that include air insulated switchgear rather than gas insulated switchgear where there are space or environmental constraints.

-Assessment of whether an option is technically feasible will always depend on the relevant facts and circumstances but will ultimately require a degree of judgement.
+The assessment of whether an option is technically feasible will always depend on the relevant facts and circumstances but will ultimately require a degree of judgement.
 This judgement should however be supported by evidence, where possible - for example: